-Historians are time detectives; they follow a process of historical inquiry in order and analyse sources, and use evidence from these sources to develop an informed documents, artefacts and archaeological finds form the basis of research and to know more about them.
+Historians are time detectives; they follow a process of historical inquiry in order to better understand the past.
+They ask questions, form opinions and theories, locate and analyse sources, and use evidence from these sources to develop an informed explanation about the past.
+Oral accounts documents, artefacts and archaeological finds form the basis of research and investigation in History.